-- 26.3 A statement of the Church Accounts (audited or independently examined as required by law) shall be received by a Church Members' Meeting. - 26.4 Financial Records, annual reports and statements of account relating to the Church for the previous six years must be available for inspection by any Charity Trustee. - 26.5 The law requires Charity Trustees to make the annual report and accounts available to any person who requests these.
+- 26.1 The Church's annual financial year will run from 1 January to 31 December. - 26.2 Financial statements of all Church organisations that form part of the Activities shall be presented to the Charity Trustees and incorporated into the Church's financial statements. - A statement of the Church Accounts (audited or independently examined as required by law) shall be received by a Church Members' Meeting. - 26.4 Financial Records, annual reports and statements of account relating to the Church for the previous six years must be available for inspection by any Charity Trustee. - The law requires Charity Trustees to make the annual report and accounts available to any person who requests these.
 The Charity Trustees may make a reasonable charge to cover the administration costs of meeting this request.